yining043/cuopt/CONTRIBUTING.md

 4. Create a fork of the cuopt repository and check out a branch with a name that describes your planned work.
 For example, `fix-documentation`.
 5. Write code to address the issue or implement the feature.
-6. Add unit tests and unit benchmarks.
+6. Add unit tests.
+Please refer to `cpp/src/tests` for examples of unit tests on C and C++ using gtest and `python/cuopt/cuopt/tests` for examples of unit tests on Python using pytest.
 7. [Create your pull request](https://github.com/NVIDIA/cuopt/compare).
 To run continuous integration (CI) tests without requesting review, open a draft pull request.
+8. Check if CI is running, if not please request one of the NVIDIA cuOpt developers to trigger it.
+This might happen in case you have non-verified (non-sign-off) commits or don't have enough permissions to trigger CI.
-8. Verify that CI passes all [status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).
+9. Verify that CI passes all [status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).
    Fix if needed.
-9. Wait for other developers to review your code and update code as needed.
+10. Github will automatically assign a reviewer to your pull request.
+Please wait for the reviewer to review your code.
+If the reviewer has any comments, address them in the pull request.
+11. If your PR is not getting reviewed, please ping the reviewers in the PR.
-10. Once reviewed and approved, a NVIDIAcuOpt developer will merge your pull request.
+12. Once reviewed and approved, a NVIDIA cuOpt developer will merge your pull request.

 Remember, if you are unsure about anything, don't hesitate to comment on issues